-It’s great to see the numbers of people who now understand the importance of consuming increased levels of plant-based foods, including nuts, various fruits, vegetables, and pulses.
+It’s great to see when children eat healthier food.
+And the numbers of people who now understand the importance of consuming increased levels of plant-based foods, including nuts, various fruits, vegetables, and pulses on the rise.
 Eating these foods means it isn’t just your health that benefits, the planet does too!

 Fear not!
 There’s some stress-relieving news for you to soak in.
 Introducing plant-based foods does have the potential to be simplistic, as well as exciting, and of course not forgetting tasty!